MohibMohyuddin/Mohyuddin-and-co-properties/README.md

-<h1> Mohyuddin and Co a Real Estate Website aimed at the Pakistan real estate market built using ReactJS
+<h1> Mohyuddin and Co a Real Estate Website aimed at the Pakistan real estate market
+\n

-<h2> Target audience: fresh grads and new professionals
+<h4> Target audience: fresh grads and new professionals
 ## Setup
 To setup your computer, follow these steps: